patrick-hutchinson/solomon-network-graph/src/checklist.md

 — Ideally remove event listeners
 — Panning and Zooming to Node group only works on first time clicking the group filter

+— The DIMERA node in the blue group doesnt conform to the nodeDescendantsIncludesActiveSectorNode function — MME Filter exists twice

 — Check how to differentiate between Chrome and Safari for -webkit positioning (-40 works for chrome, -20 works for safari)

 END: Disable right click